geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

    * - Field
      - Description
-   * - .. image:: img/data_layers_type1.png
+   * - .. image:: img/raster_icon.png
-     - raster (grid)
+     - Raster (grid)
+   * - .. image:: img/polygon_icon.png
+     - Polygon
+   * - .. image:: img/line_string_icon.png
+     - Line
-   * - .. image:: img/data_layers_type2.png
+   * - .. image:: img/point_icon.png
-     - vector (feature)
+     - Point

 Add a Layer
 -----------

 At the upper left-hand corner of the layers view page there are two buttons for the adding and removal of layers.
-The green plus button allows you to add a new layer (referred to as *resource*).
+The green plus button allows you to add a new layer.
 The red minus button allows you to remove selected layers.

 .. figure:: img/data_layers_add_remove.png

    Buttons to Add and Remove a Layer

-Clicking the :guilabel:`Add a new resource` button brings up a :guilabel:`New Layer Chooser` panel.
+Clicking the :guilabel:`Add a new layer` button brings up a :guilabel:`New Layer Chooser` panel.
 The menu displays all currently enabled stores.
 From this menu, select the Store where the layer should be added.

 .. figure:: img/data_layers_add_chooser.png